Bricktech2000/Website/website/public/C++-Keylogger/index.md

 }
 ```

-It loops through every key on the keyboard and verifies if it has been pressed using the [`GetAsyncKeyState`](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate) function.
-If the function returns `-32767`, it means that the key that was passed in as a parameter was pressed once since the last call to the function.
+It loops through every key on the keyboard and checks whether it has been pressed using the [`GetAsyncKeyState`](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate) function.
+If the function returns `-32767`, it means that the key it was passed as a parameter was pressed once since the last call to the function.
 However, this only allows us to know the `key code` of the key.

-Second, the keylogger needs to take the `key code` of the key that was pressed and transform it into the corresponding [`ASCII`](http://www.asciitable.com/) character, so that we can see which character was typed insted of its `key code`.
+Second, the keylogger needs to take the `key code` of the key that was pressed and transform it into the corresponding [`ASCII`](http://www.asciitable.com/) character, so that we can retrieve the actual character that was typed insted of its `key code`.
 In order to do so, the keylogger uses the following code:
 #code

 ```C++